Misdemeanor charges recommended against man in Trump hat who brandished gun during Woodinville protests

 “Regardless of what charges they recommend, we will review the case thoroughly and make an independent decision,” Roberts said.

-The 31-year-old suspect did not immediately respond to messages left for him on Thursday.
+The 31-year-old suspect did not respond to messages left for him on Thursday.
 The Seattle Times generally does not name criminal suspects until they have been charged.

 The matter under review stems from an Oct.
 24 clash outside a retail area in downtown Woodinville that erupted after two groups of people had been waving signs, yelling at passing motorists and otherwise publicly demonstrating for or against their preferred presidential candidates, Republican President Donald Trump and Democrat former Vice President Joe Biden.